-- In Naples, NeapolitanTrips Hostel & Bar offers a great atmosphere, along with a shared lounge and bar.
+- NeapolitanTrips Hostel & Bar offers a great atmosphere, along with a shared lounge and bar.
 It’s within a short walk to some local landmarks, as well as the seafront promenade.

-- In Pompeii, Casa Pacifico is a bed and breakfast just a 2-minute walk away from the ruins and just a 17-minute walk from the Forum.
+- Casa Pacifico is a bed and breakfast just a 2-minute walk away from the ruins and just a 17-minute walk from the Forum.

-- In Sorrento, Casa Ela is a guesthouse in the heart of the town.
-It’s partnered with a local cafe, and it’s just a short walk from several beaches and Amalfi Coast attractions, such as Il Vallone dei Mulini
+- Casa Ela is a guesthouse in the heart of the town.
+It’s also in partnership with a local cafe and is just a short walk from several beaches and Amalfi Coast attractions such as Il Vallone dei Mulini.

-- In Positano, the Palazzo Margherita is a condo-hotel in a beautiful 19th-century building, with staff almost as warm as the weather.
-There are terraces and balconies with views of the sea, there’s a private boat, and the closest beach is a 10-minute walk away.
+- Palazzo Margherita is a condo-hotel in a beautiful 19th-century building, with staff almost as warm as the weather.
+There are terraces and balconies with views of the sea.
+Also, there’s a private boat and the closest beach is a 10-minute walk away.

-- In Amalfi, Il Porticciolo di Amalfi is a bed and breakfast in a renewed historic building.
-It has a perfect of the marina, the beach, and the Tyrrhenian Sea.
+- Il Porticciolo di Amalfi is a bed and breakfast in a renovated historic building.
+It has a perfect view of the marina, the beach, and the Tyrrhenian Sea.

-- In Salerno, the Vittoria Guest House Salerno is near both the harbour and the beach, and it’s within easy walking distance of the historic old town if you want to take a shopping trip or head to a restaurant.
+- Vittoria Guest House Salerno is near both the harbour and the beach, and it’s within easy walking distance of the historic old town if you want to take a shopping trip or head to a restaurant.